Rudy Giuliani said he and Trump were selling pardons for $2m apiece, ex-aide claims

 She writes that as they reviewed emails between him and Ukrainian government officials, she asked if he had to register as a foreign agent under the Foreign Agents Registration Act and offered to do the required paperwork for him.

-The former mayor replied that he was allowed to violate Fara and other US laws because “[he had] immunity”.
+The former mayor replied that he was allowed to violate Fara and other US laws because “[he had] immunity”, according to the lawsuit.

 She then states that Mr Giuliani asked her “if she knew anyone in need of a pardon” because he was “selling pardons for $2 million, which he and President Trump would split”.